Isreal-ogbu/Checker-Game/README.md

 # Checker-Game
-This repo contains a full written JavaScript Game.
+This repo contains a full written JavaScript, HTML, and CSS Game.